Cloud Computing

 Hybrid cloud

 A hybrid cloud is a combination of public and private cloud environments.
-This model allows organisations to leverage the best of both worlds by deploying workloads and applications across both public and private clouds based on their specific requirements.
+This model allows organisations to leverage the best of both worlds by deploying workloads and applications across public and private clouds based on their specific requirements.

 • Flexibility: A hybrid cloud enables organisations to take advantage of the cost savings and scalability of public clouds while maintaining the security and customisation of private clouds.